Terry McAuliffe: Post-governorship

 After the 2016 presidential election, McAuliffe was viewed as a potential candidate for the Democratic nomination for president in 2020.
 In 2017, McAuliffe's confidantes told The Hill he was "seriously considering a 2020 presidential run."
 McAuliffe told a group of union leaders "If I can wrestle an alligator, I can certainly wrestle Donald Trump," referencing his wrestling match with an alligator to secure a political donation.
 In April 2019, McAuliffe announced that he would not pursue the presidency in 2020 and would focus on supporting Democrats in the 2019 Virginia elections.

 In February 2018, he began serving as the state engagement chair of the National Democratic Redistricting Committee.
 He is currently a senior advisor at the MarTech startup, Applecart.

 In January 2022, after losing his re-election bid for Governor, a website was launched for Common Good, an organization founded by McAuliffe to "[help] Democratic campaigns and organizations win critical races in Virginia and across the country."

 In 2025, former president Joe Biden appointed McAuliffe to the Board of Trustees of the Woodrow Wilson International Center for Scholars.
 Shortly after, Trump revoked the appointment.

 McAuliffe joined Natural Allies for a Clean Energy Future as a co-chair in November 2025.
-The organization advocates for the use of natural gas as part of the United States’ broader energy-transition strategy.
+The organization advocates for the use of natural gas as part of the United States' broader energy-transition strategy.

+In January 2026, McAuliffe authored an op-ed with Bob McDonnell, urging policymakers to follow through on the construction for the proposed 9/11 Pentagon Memorial Visitor Education Center.